-One of the most basic, and important techniques in FormIt workflows involves grouping. groups allow you to keep your geometry from 'sticking together'.
-In addition groups allow you to set up parent + child relationships between copied elements - so if you update one, they both update.
-Learn more about groups here
+One of the most basic yet important techniques in FormIt workflows involves grouping.
+Groups allow you to keep your geometry from sticking together and allow you to set up parent/child relationships between copied elements so that if you update one element, both elements update.
+Learn more about groups here.

-Groups can be created and edited in two ways - either from the context menu or from the main toolbar.
+Groups can be created and edited in two ways: either from the context menu of a selected group, or from the main toolbar.

-Select the elements you'd like to group together — this can include edges, faces, solids, and other groups.
-Imported images, and satellite images cannot be grouped
+To create a group, select the elements you'd like to group together — this can include edges, faces, solids, or other groups — and right-click.
+Choose the Group (G) tool from the context menu.
+Imported images and satellite images cannot be grouped.

-Double click on a group to edit it - this puts you into a special mode where you cannot select (but you can see and snap to) elements outside of the current group.
-You can also hide the elements outside of the current group by hitting the H keyboard shortcut
+To edit a group, double click the group.
+This launches an edit mode where you can only view and snap to elements outside of the current group, but cannot select them.
+You can also hide the elements outside of the current group by using the H keyboard shortcut.

-There is a shortcut to select all of the related groups.
-Hover over a group and hit the Tab key - this will highlight all related groups.
-Now click to select them - and you can perform an action on all groups at once - delete, group, etc...
+To select all related groups, hover over a group and press the Tab key.
+When all related groups become highlighted, click on the groups to select them.You can then perform an action on all groups at once.

 The Groups Tree provides a single place to view and manage all of the groups in a project.

-If you're familiar with Revit Families, then you are familiar with the concept of groups in FormIt.
-FormIt groups have extended a few features to make them translate to Revit with more intelligence.
+If you're familiar with Revit families, then you are familiar with the concept of groups in FormIt.
+FormIt groups have features you can use to transfer them intelligently into Revit.

 You can specify the categories for groups in FormIt so that your FormIt groups become families of the same categories when you import them into Revit.
 You can assign categories to your FormIt groups by selecting a group, entering Group Edit mode, and using the Properties panel to choose categories.
 You can also assign categories in the Groups Tree panel.